pmihaly/shopping-cart-recommendation-engine/README.md

 ### "production"

-- [ ] postgres implementation of carts
+- [ ] postgres implementation of carts - using apache age?
 - [ ] make api lambda compatible
 - [ ] deploy to aws with cdk